 The full Senior Leader Apprenticeship programme takes two years, including an End Point Assessment.
 Some participants may complete the Apprenticeship more quickly by claiming module exemption based on previous academic, professional or experiential learning.

 The Senior Leader Apprenticeship is suitable for current and aspiring senior leaders in public, private or third-sector organisations.
-You will typically have a first degree and a minimum of 3 years’ management/leadership experience.
+You will typically have a first degree and at least 3 years of management/leadership experience.
 Admission to the programme is dependent on aptitude and experience; prior qualifications are not always necessary.

-A minimum of Grade C/4 in GCSE English and mathematics (or Functional Skills Level 2 equivalent).*
+Minimum grade C/4 in GCSE English and mathematics (or Functional Skills level 2 equivalent).*

-Admission to the Executive MBA pathway requires a first degree and five years’ relevant management/leadership experience.
+Admission to the Executive MBA pathway requires a first degree and five years of relevant management/leadership experience.

 * Applicants who do not meet the maths/English entry requirements will be considered on a case-by-case basis for exceptional entry.
 If admitted, Apprentices must achieve Functional Skills Level 2 in both subjects by the end of the first year of the programme.